Flashky/advent-of-code-yyyy/README.md

 ### Update dependencies

+Open [dependency graph](https://github.com/Flashky/advent-of-code-yyyy/network/updates) settings and run the ``pom.xml`` job to force checking for any pending updates.

-Before creating a new repository using this template, **review and merge any pending pull requests**.
+Review and merge any pending pull requests.

 ## New repository creation